 - Scope of work: clear reference to contract documents and defined deliverables.

-- Payment amounts and timing: dollar amounts tied to dates or milestones.
+- Payment amounts and timing: dollar amounts tied to dates, milestones, or percent complete.

 - Retainage: percentage withheld, release conditions, and timing.